Design and Technology

 As a faculty there are many ways in which success is celebrated.
 We enjoy taking part in a range of local and national competitions and being part of national initiatives, which celebrate student success in design.

 In lesson time students can also achieve student of the week or star student such as “Chef of the Week” in food or take part in subject competitions such as the annual decorated Christmas cake competition.

 In addition to our school based curriculum the faculty offers a wide range of extra-curricular activities.
 We offer after school activities in the form of the “Stanborough Stirrers” food club, a graphics, textiles, resistant materials and STEM (Science, Technology, Engineering and Maths) club, and the opportunity for students to work under supervision on their GCSE or A level projects.

-We also offer a range of visits to support students’ learning such as an enrichment week visit to Bath and Cheddar, the Coca Cola Factory visit, the Good Food Show, the Clothes Show, London food markets and design museums and we hope to relaunch our European Food trip in the future.
-We have visited Spain and France before where students experienced a wealth of food related activities.
+We also offer a range of visits to support students’ learning such as a visit to Bath and Cheddar, the Coca Cola Factory visit, the Good Food Show, the Clothes Show, London food markets and design museums.
+We have also visited Spain, France and Italy before where students experienced a wealth of food related activities.